Jennifer Dionne: Career

 Dionne began as an assistant professor at Stanford in March, 2010.
-In 2016, she was promoted to Associate Professor, and became an affiliate faculty of the Wu Tsai Neuroscience Institute, Bio-X, and the Precourt Institute for Energy.
-In 2019, she joined the Department of Radiology as a courtesy faculty.
-In 2019-2021, she was Director of the TomKat Center for Sustainable Energy, and initiated their graduate student fellowship.
-In 2020, she became a Senior Fellow of the Precourt Institute and was appointed Senior Associate Vice Provost for Research Platforms.
-In her Vice Provost role, she is helping Stanford to redefine shared research facilities across the Schools of Engineering, Medicine, Humanities and Sciences, Earth Sciences, and SLAC.
+In 2016, she was promoted to associate professor, and became an affiliate faculty of the Wu Tsai Neuroscience Institute, Bio-X, and the Precourt Institute for Energy.
+In 2019, she joined the department of radiology as a courtesy faculty.
+In 2019–2021, she was director of the TomKat Center for Sustainable Energy, and initiated their graduate student fellowship.
+In 2020, she became a senior fellow of the Precourt Institute and was appointed senior associate vice provost for shared facilities/research platforms.
+In her vice provost role, she helped Stanford to modernize shared research facilities across the schools of engineering, medicine, humanities and sciences, earth sciences, and SLAC.
 She initiated the Community for Shared Research Platforms (c-ShaRP), which has enabled improved education, instrumentation, organization, staffing, and translational efforts in the shared facilities.